g-linville/ai-demo-repo/README.md

 - Add new todos
 - Mark todos as completed
 - Delete todos
-- Persistent state during session
+- Persistent storage using localStorage (tasks are saved between browser refreshes)
 - Clean and modern UI

 ## Getting Started